tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/图片压缩/TPG 压缩_intl_en.md

 - Upon upload
 - In cloud

 >?
-TPG compression is billed at image advanced compression rates by CI.
-For detailed pricing, please see the image processing prices of CI.
+TPG Compression is charged by CI at image advanced compression rates.
+For detailed pricing, see [Image Processing Fees](https://www.tencentcloud.com/document/product/1045/45582).
 >

 ## API Format